hyp3rd/hypercache/README.md

 #### Build Tags

 The repository uses a `//go:build test` tag to include auxiliary instrumentation and helpers exclusively in test builds (e.g. hinted handoff queue inspection).
 Production builds omit these symbols automatically.
+Heartbeat peer sampling (`WithDistHeartbeatSample`) and membership state metrics (suspect/dead counters) are part of the experimental failure detection added in Phase 2.

 #### Metrics Snapshot